 - TDS deductions are subject to existing income tax rules at the time of RD account opening.

 - Penalty on non-payment of the periodic deposit is Rs.
 1.00 for Rs.
 100/- p.m

 - You can visit your nearest PNB branch to open your recurring deposit account and avail the benefits that PNB RD schemes have to offer.

-- Loan facility upto 90% against deposit can be availed.
+- Loan facility upto 90% of deposit can be availed.